 Skip to contents

-This function allows the user to quickly connect to the data converted to DuckDB with the spod_convert_to_duckdb() function.
-This function is a simplificaiton of the connection process.
-It uses
+This function allows the user to quickly connect to the data converted to DuckDB with the spod_convert function.
+This function simplifies the connection process.
+The user is free to use the DBI and DuckDB packages to connect to the data manually, or to use the arrow package to connect to the parquet files folder.

 Usage